cloudify-cosmo/cloudify-stage/test/README.md

 Run `npm run devtest -- <path_to_spec_file>` to start specific unit test from `<path_to_spec_file>`.

+Run `npm run jest:coverage` to run all unit tests and generate coverage report.
+Once completed the report will be available in `coverage-jest` directory.

 ## System tests

 All system tests are written using [Cypress](https://www.cypress.io/) front end testing tool.
 They are stored in [test/cypress](./test/cypress) directory.
+Cypress is configured to gather test coverage, but it will only work if application build is instrumented prior running the tests.
+To create application build instrumented for coverate run `npm run build:coverage`.

 ### Running tests using test runner
 Run `npm run e2e:open`.